shatha893/Notes/Security/_1_Technical/_) Labs/Machines/FriendZone/FriendZone.md

     ```
   * What does the header `Date` mean?
 Plus notice the difference between it and the date on the age of the cookie.
   * The expiration of the cookie that I found in the browser's cookies section is `2022-05-18T08:30:23.705Z`
+  * By using this command `nmap --script smb-enum-shares.nse -p445 10.10.10.123` I was able to find the path of each of the shares.
 <br/><br/>